 The Investment and Procurement Committee (IPC) consists of five Board members.

-The IPC monitors and provides strategic guidance to Management regarding the way in which Seqwater achieves its objectives relating to asset management and end to end investment management, as contained in its corporate strategy.
+The IPC monitors and provides strategic guidance to Seqwater's objectives relating to asset management and end to end investment management.

 In particular, the IPC's duties and responsibilities include oversight of the following elements: